oracle/docker-images/OracleWebCenterPortal/dockerfiles/README.md

 # 4. Building Oracle WebCenter Portal Docker Images
 IMPORTANT: To build the Oracle WebCenter Portal image, you must first download the required version of the Oracle WebCenter Portal  binaries these install binaries are required to create the Oracle WebCenter Portal image.
 These binaries must be downloaded and copied into the folder with the same version for e.g. 12.2.1.4.0 binaries need to be dropped into `../OracleWebCenterPortal/dockerfiles/12.2.1.4`.

-The binaries can be downloaded from the [Oracle Software Delivery Cloud](https://edelivery.oracle.com).
-Search for "Oracle WebCenter Portal" and download the version which is required.
+The binaries can be downloaded from the [Here](https://www.oracle.com/middleware/technologies/webcenter-portal-download.html#).

 Extract the downloaded zip files and copy `fmw_12.2.1.4.0_wcportal.jar` files under `dockerfiles/12.2.1.4` for building Oracle WebCenter Portal 12.2.1.4 image.

 To build Oracle WebCenter Portal Docker image, go to folder located at OracleWebCenterPortal/dockerfiles/ and run the following command:
-- Use the resulting image name($WCPortalImageName) to create containers
+- Use the resulting image name to create containers

 ```
-$ sh buildDockerImage.sh -v 12.2.1.4.0
+$ sh buildDockerImage.sh -v 12.2.1.4
 ```